 What is Pupil Premium?

-Pupil Premium grant funding is awarded to schools each year by the Government to improve the attainment of disadvantaged children from lower income families.
-Funding is intended to help disadvantaged children overcome any barriers to learning that they may face.
-Such barriers may include poor language skills, behaviour management, low attendance and lack of confidence.
-As an Academy, we must direct the funding to reach the pupils who need it most and try work to reduce the attainment gap between eligible pupils and their peers.
+Pupil Premium grant funding is awarded to schools each year by the Government to improve the attainment of children who may be at a disadvantage to their peers for a variety of reasons.
+Funding is intended to help disadvantaged children overcome any barriers to learning that they may face so that there are no limitations on their progress.
+As an Academy, we direct funding to tackle barriers to progress and try to eliminate any attainment gap between eligible pupils and their peers.

 Is your child eligible?

 Schools are given pupil premium for:

 - Children who have qualified for free school meals at any point in the last six years.
 The school receives £1,345 for each of these children.